muratk3n/thirdwave/en/README.md

 ---

-Sure I tie lots of thing into this payment scheme, eg digital UBI.
+Sure I tie lots of thing into a digi payment, eg UBI.
+Monetary system is at the center of many things \#muneee
-\#muneee

 ---